1dv022/examination-3/README.md

 The server address is: `ws://vhost3.lnu.se:20080/socket/`

-You connect to the server via web sockets and send messages using the json format:
+You connect to the server via web sockets and send messages using the JSON format:

 ```json
 {